team-dev-docs/lits-dev-docs-playground/dev-docs/context-javascript-ltsquickstart-ltsquickstart.js.md

 # This is the Quickstart

+This is the first code tutorial of 8.
+This code tutorial will allow you to create a vector index and query it.
+The vector index will use embeddings to fetch the top k most relevant nodes.
+By default, the top k is 2.

-cd into the first sample directory:
+To get started cd into the first sample directory:

 `
 ```devdocs_run